HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="core_web_vitals.sql"
 ) }}

 Wix had the best CLS score, with 81% of mobile origins having a "good" CLS.
 Adobe Experience Manager had the lowest CLS scores, with only 44% of mobile origins having a good CLS.
-Because layout shifts can usually be avoided, regardless of connection speeds - all platforms should strive to improve these numbers by <a hreflang="en" href="https://web.dev/optimize-cls/">reducing layout shifts</a> to the bare minimum.
+Because layout shifts can usually be avoided, regardless of connection speeds–all platforms should strive to improve these numbers by <a hreflang="en" href="https://web.dev/optimize-cls/">reducing layout shifts</a> to the bare minimum.

 {{ figure_markup(
   image="core-web-vitals-cls-yoy.png",